Jim Thorpe, Pennsylvania: Recreation

 Jim Thorpe is home to the Anthracite Triathlon, an Olympic-distance triathlon open to amateur and professional triathletes.
-The swimming portion occurs in Mauch Chunk Lake.
+The swimming portion occurs in Mauch Chunk Lake, Which has kayaking and boating rentals for the public to use as well as a beach.
 The bike course takes riders through the mining towns of Summit Hill, Nesquehoning, Lansford and Jim Thorpe.
 The running portion of the course is generally along the former alignment of a historic switchback railroad.

 The Anita Shapolsky Art Foundation was established at 20 West Broadway, in a 10000 sqft 1859 former Presbyterian church, in Jim Thorpe in 1998.
 There, through the organization, Anita Shapolsky exhibits abstract artists and contemporary artworks during the summer, and provides educational programs for children.

 In 2022, an upstart pro lacrosse league, the Professional Box Lacrosse Association announced a franchise called the Jim Thorpe All Americans would be based there.
 However, no arena has yet been announced.